Welcome to Stripe.

 The term “Data” used without a modifier means all Personal Data, User Data, Payment Data, and Stripe Data.

-Stripe processes, analyzes, and manages Data to: (a) provide Services to you, other Stripe users, and Customers; (b) mitigate fraud, financial loss, or other harm to users and Customers; and (c) analyze and improve our products, systems, and tools.
-Stripe provides Data to third-party service providers, including Financial Services Providers and their affiliates, to assist in our providing Services to you and other users.
+Stripe processes, analyzes, and manages Data to: (a) provide Services to you, other Stripe users, and Customers; (b) mitigate fraud, financial loss, or other harm to users, Customers and Stripe; and (c) analyze, develop and improve our products, systems, and tools.
+Stripe provides Data to third-party service providers, including Payment Method Providers, Payment Method Acquirers, and their respective affiliates, as well as to Stripe’s affiliates, to allow us to provide Services to you and other users.
 We do not provide Personal Data to unaffiliated parties for marketing their products to you.
 You understand and consent to Stripe’s use of Data for the purposes and in a manner consistent with this Section D.

 2. Data Protection and Privacy

 a.
-Confidentiality: Stripe will maintain User Data in our possession as your confidential information, and will only use such User Data as permitted by this Agreement, by other agreements between you and us, or as otherwise directed by you.
-You will maintain any Data you receive through the Services that is not User Data as Stripe’s confidential information, may not disclose or distribute any such Data, and you will only use such Data in conjunction with the Services and as permitted by this Agreement or by other agreements between you and us.
-Neither party may use any Personal Data for marketing purposes unless it has received the express consent from a specific Customer to do so.
-You may not disclose Payment Data to others except in connection with processing Transactions requested by Customers and consistent with applicable Laws and Network Rules.
+Confidentiality: Stripe will only use User Data as permitted by this Agreement, by other agreements between you and us, or as otherwise directed or authorized by you.
+You will protect all Data you receive through the Services, and you may not disclose or distribute any such Data, and you will only use such Data in conjunction with the Services and as permitted by this Agreement or by other agreements between you and us.
+Neither party may use any Personal Data to market to Customers unless it has received the express consent from a specific Customer to do so.
+You may not disclose Payment Data to others except in connection with processing Transactions requested by Customers and consistent with applicable Laws and Payment Method Rules.

 3. Security and Fraud Controls

 b.
 Your Security: You are solely responsible for the security of any Data on your website, your servers, in your possession, or that you are otherwise authorized to access or handle.
-You will comply with applicable Laws and Network Rules when handling or maintaining User Data and Personal Data, and will provide evidence of your compliance to us upon our request.
-If you do not provide evidence of such compliance to our satisfaction, we may suspend transactions on your account or terminate this Agreement.
+You will comply with applicable Laws and Payment Method Rules when handling or maintaining User Data and Personal Data, and will provide evidence of your compliance to us upon our request.
+If you do not provide evidence of such compliance to our satisfaction, we may suspend your Stripe Account or terminate this Agreement.

 4. Your Use of Data with Stripe Connect and Stripe Relay